Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 Lithium iron phosphate batteries are the most expensive solar battery option.
 They have an extremely long cycle life, high DoD, and charging ratings.

-This type of battery is compact and very lightweight compared to AGM batteries and require little to no maintenance.
+This type of battery is compact and very lightweight compared to AGM batteries and requires little to no maintenance.

 Does it matter what kind of battery you use?

 There are three main types of deep cycle batteries used in RV solar systems, as discussed above.
-Each of these types of batteries varies compared to cost, battery rating, output voltage, and life span.
+Each type of battery varies compared to cost, battery rating, output voltage, and life span.

-These factors determine the amount of energy that can be stored, how efficiently it can be used, and how many times a battery can be charged before losing its efficiency.
+These factors determine the amount of energy stored, how efficiently it can be used, and how many times a battery can be charged before losing its efficiency.
 So yes, it is crucial to make the correct choice of battery.

 How many Amp Hours do you get from a 100ah battery?